 Ms. Johnson has extensive experience in both the health care industry and the venture capital business, with the medical device industry being one of the primary areas of focus.
-Her deep ties to the health care and venture capital industries, as well as the significant experience she has from other public company boards, provide the Board, particularly its Strategy, Compensation and Audit Committees, with valuable insights and knowledge, both from a client and public company perspective, particularly in matters related to mergers and acquisitions transactions, executive compensation, corporate governance and financial reporting.
+Her deep ties to the health care and venture capital industries, as well as the significant experience she has from other public company boards, provide the Board with valuable insights and knowledge, particularly in matters related to mergers and acquisitions, executive compensation, corporate governance and financial reporting.